davidallison12/loan_application_app/README.md

 ```
 ---
 ## 🔮 Future Improvements

+**Backend**
-- Expand Application endpoints(GET, PUT/PATCH, DELETE)
+- Expand Application endpoints (GET, PUT/PATCH, DELETE)
 - Add specific Borrower Endpoints
 - Create Authentication and Authorization based off Borrower Table
+- Additional Backend Validations on inputs
+  -   Using Google Maps to confirm addresses
+- SSN Encryption and Masking
+- Replace SQLite with PostgreSQL for scalability and more robust security (Postgres used with Render but SQLite locally)
+- Add logging for more advanced troubleshooting

+**Frontend**
 - Improve Error Handling on Frontend for better user experience
   - More robust messaging for specfic errors.
 Along with Action step for borrower.
 - Build out Frontend w/ a review page and added input validations
   - Phone
   - Zip Code
   - State (Use Abbreviation instead of allowing user to type what they want)
-- Additional Backend Validations on inputs
-  -   Using Google Maps to confirm addresses
-  -   Phone number format validation
-- SSN Encryption and Masking
-- Replace SQLite with PostgreSQL for scalability and more robust security
-- Add logging for more advanced troubleshooting
-- More use of environment variables for urls and additonal fields

 ---
 ## ✉️ Contact